Skip to main content

 — Photo by Visit Philadelphia

-Stars from across the National and American leagues descend on Philly for the fifth time in the event’s near-century of existence — and first ever at “The Bank” — with the game having been played here previously in 1943, 1952, 1976 and 1996.
+The Midsummer Classic returns to Philly for the first time in 30 years when the 96th Annual Major League Baseball All-Star Game comes to Citizens Bank Park on July 14, 2026.
+Stars from across the National and American leagues will descend on Philly for the fifth time in the event’s existence — and first ever at “The Bank” — with the city previously hosting in 1943, 1952, 1976 and 1996.

 Where: Citizens Bank Park, 1 Citizens Bank Way, Philadelphia, PA